Coconut oil has managed to infuse its way into some of the cannabis industry’s most sought-after products, including edibles and topicals, but why?

 - Double-boiler, slow cooker, saucepan, etc.

-- Grind the cannabis.
-You can include the entire plant, just the flower, a little bit of both — this is all a matter of preference.
+- Grind your cannabis.
+You can include the entire plant, just the flower, a little bit of both—this is all a matter of preference.
 Just keep in mind that anything small enough to fit through the strainer will end up in your finished product, so again, do not grind your cannabis to a fine powder.

 - Strain and store the oil.
 Do not squeeze the cheesecloth; this will simply add more chlorophyll to your oil.
 All remaining plant material can be discarded or used in other dishes if you have the wherewithal.
 The oil’s shelf life is at least two months, and can be extended with refrigeration.

-Once you’ve got an infusion of coconut oil, the uses are nigh endless!
+Once you’ve got an infusion of coconut oil, the uses are endless!

 - Combine your infused coconut oil with beeswax and aloe to make your own an infused cannabis topical